great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_databricks_spark_cluster.rst

 #. **Configure an Expectation store in DBFS**

-   Replace the "REPLACE ME" on lines 26-27 of the code snippet with the path to
+   Replace the "REPLACE ME" on lines 26-27 of the code snippet with the path to your Expectation Store on DBFS.

    .. code-block:: python

-      path_to_expectation_store =  "/dbfs/FileStore/testing/expectations/"
+      path_to_expectation_store =  "/dbfs/FileStore/expectations/"

 #. **Configure an Validation Result store in DBFS.**

-   Replace the "REPLACE ME" on lines 34-35 of the code snippet.
+   Replace the "REPLACE ME" on lines 34-35 of the code snippet with the path to your Validation Store on DBFS.

    .. code-block:: python

-      path_to_validation_store =  "/dbfs/FileStore/testing/validations/"
+      path_to_validation_store =  "/dbfs/FileStore/validations/"

 #. **Configure an Data Docs website in DBFS.**

-   Replace the "REPLACE ME" on line 48 of the code snippet.
+   Replace the "REPLACE ME" on line 48 of the code snippet with the path to your DataDocs Store on DBFS.

    .. code-block:: python

-      path_to_datadocs_store =  "/dbfs/FileStore/testing/docs/"
+      path_to_datadocs_store =  "/dbfs/FileStore/docs/"

 #. **Test your configuration.**